TheRealBogi/AsusX555LD-HackintoshEFI/README.md

 WiFi Card: Atheros AR956x

 # Known Issues:
-- The brightness is low and changing it doesn't work until you put the computer in sleep mode and wake it up.
+- The brightness is low and changing it doesn't work until you put the laptop in sleep mode and wake it up.
 - The microphone is quiet and there's a buzzing sound in the background.

 # Reporting bugs